domsav13/URFCapstone/README.md

 LOG & DESCRIPTIONS:
 3/19/2025:
 - need to combine Pi --> Arduino angle movement files with encoder files such that the motor can initialize absolute angular positions and move between angle commands according to encoder position.
 Encoder position is a value between 0 and 1024 that corresponds to an angle 0-360 degrees.
+- Encoder data was observed jumping between positions, maybe due to sampling rate issues or EM interference.
+Need to be mindful of that.

 Working Programs:
 - pi_motor/pi_motor.ino: arduino script that receives ON or OFF command from Pi, triggering motor